terr4m/terraform-provider-shell/docs/resources/script.md

 ### Optional

 - `environment` (Map of String) The environment variables to set when executing commands; to be combined with the OS environment and the provider environment.
+- `inputs` (Dynamic) Inputs to be made available to the script; these can be accessed as JSON via the `TF_SCRIPT_INPUTS` environment variable.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
 - `working_directory` (String) The working directory to use when executing the commands; this will default to the _Terraform_ working directory.

 ### Read-Only

-- `output` (Dynamic) The output of the script as a structured type.
+- `output` (Dynamic) The output of the script as a structured type; this can be accessed in the read, update and delete commands as JSON via the `TF_SCRIPT_STATE_OUTPUT` environment variable.

 <a id="nestedatt--os_commands"></a>
 ### Nested Schema for `os_commands`